 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 Blood fats and lipids such as cholesterol are essential to the organism's metabolism.
 However, some types of cholesterol are mainly good for health and some types have a rather more negative impact.
-Too much LDL (low density lipoprotein) cholesterol has a particularly negative impact.
-This promotes atherosclerosis (clogging of the arteries) and hence the risk of a cardio-vascular disease.
+Too much LDL (low density lipoprotein) cholesterol in particular has a negative impact.
+This promotes atherosclerosis (clogging of the arteries) and hence the risk of cardiovascular diseases.
 The amount of LDL cholesterol in a person's blood can be lowered by a healthy lifestyle, a balanced diet, sufficient exercise and avoiding nicotine.
-Medication can also lower cholesterol levels.
+Medication can also lower cholesterol levels (Swiss Heart Foundation, 2024).

-This indicator was calculated on the basis of data from the Swiss Health Survey.
+This indicator was calculated on the basis of data from the Swiss Health Survey (SHS, n2022 ≈ 22 000) and is updated every five years.

-It shows the percentage of population aged 15 and above who indicated that they had high cholesterol levels and/or took medication for high cholesterol levels in the seven days prior to the interview.
+It shows the percentage of the population aged 15 and above living in a private household who stated themselves that they have high cholesterol levels and/or took medication for high cholesterol levels in the seven days prior to the survey.

 An explanation of socio-demographic variables can be found in the document: Definition of the characteristics